kingsdigitallab/django-controlled-vocabulary/README.md

 demand from a file on disk or in a third-party server.
 This approach saves database space and keeps your application data self-contained.

-This project comes with built-in plugins for the following vocabularies.
+This project comes with built-in plugins such a Wikidata or Schema.org.
 Those plugins are **enabled** by default; see below how to selectively enable them.

 This architecture allows third-party plugins to be supplied via separate python packages.